 - 6.1 All Members and officers have a responsibility for upholding the principles of good governance.
-It is a key responsibility for the elected Mayor and the Chief Executive Officer (CEO). - 6.2 The statutory officers of Copeland BC, those being the Monitoring Officer, the Chief Finance Officer and the Head of Paid Service, are responsible for the development, delivery and review of robust corporate governance arrangements. - 6.3 Corporate Leadership Team and senior managers have a responsibility for reviewing governance standards in their areas of responsibility and for identifying and implementing any necessary improvement actions, which will be reflected in service plans.
+It is a key responsibility for the Elected Mayor and the Chief Executive Officer (CEO). - 6.2 The statutory officers of Copeland Borough Council, those being the Monitoring Officer, the Chief Finance Officer and the Head of Paid Service, are responsible for the development, delivery and review of robust corporate governance arrangements.

-- 6.4 The Audit Committee has responsibility for monitoring and reviewing the Council's corporate governance arrangements. - 6.5 The elected Mayor and C.E.O. will ensure that an annual review of corporate governance arrangements is completed and give assurances on their adequacy in the published Annual Governance Statement, accompanying the Statement of Accounts. - 6.6 The Internal Audit Manager produces an Annual Report to the Audit Committee on the adequacy and effectiveness of the Council's systems of internal control and governance. - 6.7 The Annual Governance Statement is produced following a review of the effectiveness of the Council's corporate governance arrangements, as outlined in this Code.
-Any significant governance weaknesses are highlighted, an action plan produced to address these issues, and implementation is monitored by the Audit Committee.
+- 6.3 Corporate Leadership Team and senior managers have a responsibility for reviewing governance standards in their areas of responsibility and for identifying and implementing any necessary improvement actions, which will be reflected in service plans. - 6.4 The Audit Committee has responsibility for monitoring and reviewing the Council's corporate governance arrangements. - 6.5 The Elected Mayor and CEO will ensure that an annual review of corporate governance arrangements is completed and give assurances on their adequacy in the published Annual Governance Statement, accompanying the Statement of Accounts. - 6.6 The Internal Audit Manager produces an Annual Report to the Audit Committee on the adequacy and effectiveness of the Council's systems of internal control and governance. - 6.7 The Annual Governance Statement is produced following a review of the effectiveness of the Council's corporate governance arrangements, as outlined in this Code.
+Any significant governance weaknesses are highlighted, an action plan produced to address these issues, and implementation is monitored by the Audit Committee. - 6.8 Following an external review of the internal audit function it was agreed that the management function would transfer from the Director of Financial Resources; in keeping with best practice.
+Following discussions with Allerdale Borough Council and Carlisle City Council, it has been agreed that a shared management arrangement will be entered into.